-The table has a row for each billing account, and a column for each status.
+The table has a row for each billing account, and a column for each status (these are further explained in the next section, Understanding the Trend view).
 The numbers in a row indicate the number of services in each status:

-- Low (yellow) means meter usage is below its committed capacity
+- Low Usage means actual usage is below Reserved Capacity

 Meters for which usage is decreasing are hidden.